Yanwei-Sun/Yanwei-Sun.github.io/_pages/about.md

 ### What's New?
 - Feb 2026:
-  - New version of [Information Design in Lead-selling Platforms](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4872681) is out.
-We characterize the optimal public mechanism in general states, and extend the model to a dynamic setting and multiple leads.
+  - New version of the paper [Information Design in Lead-selling Platforms](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4872681) is out.
+We characterize the optimal public mechanism in general states, and extend the model to dynamic settings and multiple leads.
   - New work about [Pricing AI as a Service](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6254459)!
 - Dec 2025:
   - New preprint out on [Optimal Privacy with Coarse Labels in Screening Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5863302).